Careers360 Logo

 A:

-Based on previous year question papers, The Harappan Civilization (Bricks, Beads and Bones), Kings, Farmers and Towns (Political & Economic History), Kinship, Caste and Class (Social History), Thinkers, Beliefs and Buildings (Cultural History), Through the Eyes of Travellers are the most chapters in CUET history paper.
+Based on previous year question papers, the Harappan Civilization (Bricks, Beads and Bones), Kings, Farmers and Towns (Political & Economic History), Kinship, Caste and Class (Social History), Thinkers, Beliefs and Buildings (Cultural History), Through the Eyes of Travellers are the most chapters in CUET history paper.

 Q: What is the question pattern in CUET history paper?